NFL on ABC

-The NFL on ABC is the branding used of broadcasts of National Football League (NFL) games produced by ESPN and aired on ABC.
-Since their first time broadcasting NFL games in 1948, ABC had been a long time broadcast member of the NFL, with the network airing Monday Night Football from 1970 to 2006, playoff games and multiple Super Bowls.
+The American Broadcasting Company (ABC) television network has nationally broadcast National Football League (NFL) games in various stints throughout its history.
+ABC's first stint, which lasted from 1948 to 1950, involved a "game of the week" format and the NFL Championship Game; it also owned broadcast rights for up to three teams from 1952 to 1954.
+ABC started airing NFL games again with the debut of Monday Night Football in 1970; it became part of the Super Bowl broadcasting rotation in 1985 and started annually airing two NFL Wild Card playoff games in 1991.

-In 2006, ESPN took over as the exclusive rights holder to Monday Night Football, and the ABC Sports division was merged into ESPN Inc. by parent company Disney.
-Afterward, ABC did not broadcast any game from the NFL, whether exclusive or a simulcast from ESPN, until they simulcasted an NFL Wild Card playoff game in 2016.
+Following ABC's broadcast of Super Bowl XL, ESPN took over as the exclusive rights holder to Monday Night Football in 2006, and the ABC Sports division was merged into ESPN Inc. by parent company Disney.
+Afterward, ABC did not broadcast any game from the NFL until it simulcasted a Wild Card playoff game from ESPN in 2016.
 ABC would then return to Monday Night Football in 2020, when they aired three games as simulcasts from ESPN.

 Since 2020, ABC simulcasts or exclusively airs some Monday Night Football games, two Saturday games during Week 18, one Wild Card playoff game, and the Pro Bowl in conjunction with ESPN.
 Beginning in 2023, ABC and ESPN will simulcast one divisional playoff game, and both networks will air the Super Bowl in 2027 and 2031.
 All games since 2016, whether a simulcast or an exclusive broadcast, have used ESPN branding and graphics.